grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 #### Use persistent storage (recommended)

 It is recommended to have persistent storage because without it, all data will be lost once the container is shut down.
-Use this method when you deploy in a production environment or when the data is critical and want the Docker service to fully manage the storage volume.
+Use this method when you want the Docker service to fully manage the storage volume.

 To use persistent storage, complete the following steps: